-Since being awarded a First Class Honours in July, the highest the world-renowned arts and design college can give, Helena launched a Kickstarter funding campaign this month to publish the project as a book.
+Since being awarded a First Class Honours in July 2019, the highest the world-renowned arts and design college can give, Helena launched a successful Kickstarter funding campaign to publish the project as a book.
 It has also been expanded into a podcast and a blog.

 Godalming-based Helena, 22, said: “I have been working on this project for nine months now.
 The initial aim was to promote open discussion and to normalise the cancer conversation by narrating other people’s stories.

 “I started by evaluating existing narratives (for example Macmillan adverts, podcasts and books) and deciding whether they were honest or not.
 This then fed into creating my own stories.”

 Helena will be displaying her art at our upcoming Time art exhibition, which we’re holding 5 – 15 April 2023 at the Business Design Centre in London.

 When – 5 April to 15 April 2023